Zenamine/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-ca.md

 > [!warning]
 >
-> OVH provides services that you are responsible for.
+> OVHcloud provides services that you are responsible for.
 In fact, as we do not not have administrative access to these machines, we are not administrators and we cannot provide you with support.
 This means that it is up to you to manage the software and security daily.
 We have provided you with this guide in order to help you with common tasks.
 However, we advise contacting a specialist provider if you experience any difficulties or doubts about administration, usage or server security.
 >